robang74/redfishos/forum/knowhow/flashing-tools-for-Xperia-phones.md

 ## Sony Xperia flashing guide

-Some pratical knowledge for integrating the Jolla's official procedure.
+Some practical knowledge for integrating the Jolla's official procedure.

 ---